 ✔ Buy on special: Help your wallet and save bread from going in the bin by buying at the end of the day!
 Best way to go here is to freeze these loaves when you get home or the day after, unless you go through Bread quickly.

 🚫 To daily plastic items that hold your food once

 🚫 Packaging that isn’t truly recyclable – plastic containers are a major culprit and only 12% of all plastic ever made has been recycled.
 It’s now likely that the items going into your recycling bin every week aren’t actually being recycled.

-✔Greens: Keep your lettuce and other leafy greens wrapped in a damp tea towel for longevity.
-These Eco Saint Vege Bags keep them crisp and fresh for longer as well and are made especially for this purpose!
+✔ Greens: Keep your lettuce and other leafy greens wrapped in a damp tea towel for longevity.
+Damp Organic Cotton Bags keep them crisp and fresh for longer as well.

 It’s getting easier and easier to buy meat plastic free.
 The plastic free movement is spreading!